-Engine power is controlled by a throttle located on the lower center portion of the instrument panel.
+Engine manifold pressure is controlled by a throttle located on the lower center portion of the instrument panel.
 The throttle operates in a conventional manner; in the full forward position, the throttle is open, and in the full aft position, it is closed.
 A friction lock, which is a round knurled disk, is located at the base of the throttle and is operated by rotating the lock clockwise to increase friction or counterclockwise to decrease it.

 The mixture control, mounted above the right corner of the control pedestal, is a red knob with raised points around the circumference and is equipped with a lock button in the end of the knob.
 The rich position is full forward, and full aft is the idle cut-off position.
-To adjust the mixture, move the control forward or aft by depressing the lock button in the end of the control.
+For small adjustments, the control may be moved forward by rotating the knob clockwise, and aft by rotating the knob counterclockwise.
+For rapid or large adjustment, the knob may be moved forward or aft by depressing the lock button in the end of the control, and then positioning the control as desired.